 The Power Rank uses data and analytics to make accurate predictions for football and March Madness.
 I developed these methods based on my PhD in applied math from Stanford.

 If you sign up for my free email newsletter, you’ll get my March Madness cheat sheet that makes it drop dead easy to fill out your bracket.
 These predictions are based on my team rankings in which the higher ranked team has won 71.3% of games (658-265) since the 2005 tournament.

 During football season, you get a sample of my best football predictions usually saved for paying members of the site.
 Each week, I also provide analysis on each of the games.

 Here is some unsolicited feedback on the newsletter.

-Sign up for my free email newsletter.
-Enter your email and click on “Sign up now!”
+To get these services, sign up for my free email newsletter.
+Enter your best email address and click on “Sign up now!”

 Major League Baseball

-The matchup shows the projected FIP (adjusted ERA) for each starting pitcher according to ZiPS.
+The matchup shows the projected FIP for each starting pitcher according to ZiPS.